imazen/resizer-web/content/docs/migrating/imagegen.md

 ## Advantages of ImageResizing.NET

-* Implemented as an HttpModule instead of an HttpHandler, allowing far better performance (see [my podcast with Scott Hanselman](http://hanselminutes.com/313/deep-inside-image-resizing-and-scaling-with-aspnet-and-iis-with-imageresizingnet-author-na) for more info).
+* Implemented as an HttpModule instead of an HttpHandler, allowing far better performance and more reliable disk caching(see [my podcast with Scott Hanselman](http://hanselminutes.com/313/deep-inside-image-resizing-and-scaling-with-aspnet-and-iis-with-imageresizingnet-author-na) for more info).

 * Supports medium trust.
 Advanced features which require full trust are implemented as optional plugins.